1946 Madras Presidency Legislative Assembly election

 The second legislative assembly election for the Madras Presidency after the establishment of a bicameral legislature by the Government of India Act of 1935 was held in 1946.
 The election was held after 6 years of Governor's rule starting from 1939, when the Indian National Congress government of C. Rajagopalachari resigned protesting Indian involvement in World War II.
 This was the last election held in the presidency - after Indian independence in 1947, the presidency became the Madras state.
 The election was held simultaneously with that of the Legislative Council.
 The Congress swept the polls by winning 163 out of 215 seats.
 The years after this election saw factionalism in Madras Congress party with divisions across regional (mainly Tamil and Andhra) and communal (Brahman and non-Brahman) lines.
-Competition among T. Prakasam (Andhra Brahman), C. Rajagopalachari (Tamil Brahman) and K. Kamaraj (Tamil non-Brahman) resulted in the election of Prakasam as the Chief Minister initially.
-But he was later defeated by Omandur Ramaswamy Reddiar (Telugu non-Brahman) with Kamaraj's support.
+Competition among T. Prakasam (Andhra Brahman), C. Rajagopalachari (Tamil Brahman) and K. Kamaraj (Tamil non-Brahman) resulted in the election of Prakasam as the prime minister initially.
+But he was later defeated by Omandur Ramaswamy Reddiar (Tamil Nadu based ethnic Telugu non-Brahman) with Kamaraj's support.
 In turn, Reddiar himself was ousted to make way for P. S. Kumaraswamy Raja (Tamil non-Brahman) with the support of Kamaraj.